megc1/robo-advisor-project/README.md

   iii) conda activate name-of-virtual-environment (enter the name of the virtual environment you created instead of name-of-    virtual-environment) iv) python robo_advisor.py

 2. Follow the prompts presented on the terminal.
-Your data will be saved to prices.csv.
+Your data will be written to prices.csv.